Description and Brand Names

 For treatment of allergic rhinitis:

-Adults and teenagers—2 sprays in each nostril once a day.
+Adults and children 12 years of age and older—2 sprays in each nostril once a day.
 Each spray contains 80 micrograms (mcg).

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.